Markaruckus/CRUD/README.md

+# Ruby on Rails Test
+## Miss Louise's Class
+### She's the best

+#### CREATE, READ, UPDATE, DESTROY
-# Basic proof of understanding of CRUD
+* This was the beginning of a bigger site, but eventaully just left as a proof of understanding of the CRUD concept of Ruby on Rails

-CREATE, READ, UPDATE, DESTROY

-* index database
+- [x] index database

-* list database entries
+- [x] list database entries

-* create database entry
+- [x] create database entry

-* read database entry
+- [x] read database entry

-* update database entry
+- [x] update database entry

-* destroy database entry
+- [x] destroy database entry

-* buttons
+- [x] buttons

-* page for creating, updating, listing, and home
+- [x] page for creating, updating, listing, and home